Victor Rice: Composer

 After graduating from the Manhattan School of Music, Rice decided not to pursue a career as an orchestral musician and instead gravitated toward Jamaican Ska, Rocksteady and Reggae.
 His instrumental music is based mostly on simple juxtapositions between melody, harmony and bass line, and he is passionate about the realization of what he calls samba-rocksteady.

-Samba-rocksteady combines beats from Brazilian samba-rock and Jamaican rocksteady, both popular in the mid ’60s.
+Samba-rocksteady combines beats from Brazilian samba-rock and Jamaican rocksteady, both popular in the mid 1960s.
 The difference between the rhythms’ swing and their respective dances are subtle, but clear enough that a hybrid may be impossible to resolve.
 Rice is determined to move in that direction, saying, “The results are already proving to be viably danceable.”
 He cites Béla Bartok as a major inspirational figure, in both his work in general and also his Mikrocosmos series in particular.

-From 2000 to 2008, Rice worked as a post-production engineer and composer-for-hire in the television industry for channels such as HBO, Syfy, History Channel, etc.
+From 2000 to 2008, Rice worked as a post-production engineer and composer-for-hire in the television industry for channels such as HBO, Syfy and the History Channel.

-Some of Rice’s earliest compositions can be found on other artists’ records, such as The Scofflaws’ songs ‘Béla’ and ‘Parish,’ Version City Rockers’ songs ‘Damage’ and ‘Disco Envy’, and more.
+Some of Rice’s earliest compositions can be found on other artists’ records, such as The Scofflaws’ songs "Béla" and "Parish", Version City Rockers’ songs "Damage" and "Disco Envy", and more.
 He also co-wrote with artists on both Moon Ska Records and Stubborn Records.